-Short-term expenses would include day to day requirements, cash, short term debt, raw material and a few others, hence the company.
+Short-term expenses would include day-to-day requirements, cash, short-term debt, raw material, and a few others.
 Since the two terms are the same, they will be used interchangeably in the article.

-Net working capital tells us about financial health and more specifically short term financial health.
+Net working capital tells us about financial health and, more specifically, short-term financial health.

-NWC: Current Assets - Current Liabilities
+Net Working Capital = Current Assets - Current Liabilities

 Current assets and current liabilities are two items that will be there in the balance sheet of any company, listed or unlisted.
 Current assets are those assets that can be converted easily into cash and have the ability to do so in a year.

 Since the calculation of working capital includes current assets and current liabilities, we will have to take into account the business transactions that fall under these two parameters.

-Examples of such current assets in India are cash and cash equivalents, accounts receivables, inventory, marketable securities, prepaid expenses and any other assets that will qualify.
+Examples of such current assets in India are cash and cash equivalents, accounts receivables, inventory, marketable securities, prepaid expenses, and any other assets that will qualify.

 Current liabilities are debt obligations that a company owes and expects to pay back within a year.
 These can be short term debt or an old long term debt that is due within a year and the company needs to pay for it.

-Here's what comprises current liabilities:
+Here's what comprises current liabilities-

 Knowing what the components of current assets and current liabilities are should give a deeper understanding of what is working capital.

 The types of working capital depend on which view a company takes.
-There are two ways a company can do this:
+There are two ways a company can do this-

 If a company takes a balance sheet, then the company will most probably define working capital as net working capital (NWC) and gross working capital.

-If a company takes an operating cycle view, then the working capital will be classified into
+If a company takes an operating cycle view, then the working capital will be classified into-

 A company's liquidity is an excellent sign of how a company is growing.
 And, on mapping a trend of working capital numbers over the years and in different economic conditions, it will be visible how the company's liquidity has fared against testing conditions and how has the company grown in line with it.

 any other assets that are yet to be realised, then the cash flow of the company may see a dip.
 In other ways, a company’s cash flow can be used to boost its working capital for investment in projects.